The book is absolutely first class: Very learned yet imaginative and totally approachable. So much to learn from it, and so much to admire.

 Sir Roger Norrington

-Special offer: A free copy of Colin Booths CD of Bachs Goldberg Variations with each copy of this book bought online
+Special offer: £36.50 for a copy of the book with Colin Booths CD of Bachs Goldberg Variations bought online

 Bach: the ultimate master of Baroque keyboard music.
 Bach, who consciously strove to leave to posterity unsurpassed examples of keyboard music, in all the genres which the Baroque knew.